FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/33-old-questions.md

 **Question:** How do you build up a family \(profile\) of sequences?

-> 1. Find proteins of similar structure with BLAST
+> 1. Find proteins of similar sequence with BLAST
-> 2. Build PSSM
-> 3. build up a set of pairwise alignments
+> 2. Use the found proteins to build a PSSM (profile)
-> 4. add those over a certain HSSP value to the family
-> 5. Search with profile-sequence comparison for more distant family members and refine profile
+> 3. Use profile-sequence alignment with the calculated PSSM to retrieve more distant family members
+> 4. Add the newly found proteins to the family by recalculating the PSSM

 **Question:**Which methods to experimentally determine the structure of a protein exist?
 How much are they used?